Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-administration/swagger/autorest.md

 > `autorest --help`

 ### Generation
-There is one swagger for KeyVault Administration: rbac.
-It uses the following tag: `--tag=rbac-preview`.
+There is one swagger for KeyVault Administration: backuprestore.
+It uses the following tag: `--tag=backuprestore-preview`.

 ```ps
 cd <swagger-folder>